 Also as a result of the report, the original development committee evolved into a 501(c)(3) nonprofit organization - the Bob Jones Nature Center Organization - dedicated to preserving and providing education about the Cross Timbers.
 A City of Southlake park and facility, the Bob Jones Nature Center and Preserve is a working relationship between the City of Southlake and the Bob Jones Nature Center Organization.

-In the spring of 2008, the Bob Jones Nature Center and Preserve opened as a fully functional educational center that includes 76 acres on the Preserve with access to almost 400 acres of Cross Timbers habitat on U.S. Army Corps of Engineer land and almost 20 miles of trails on the Walnut Grove National Recreation Trail.
+In the spring of 2008, the Bob Jones Nature Center and Preserve opened as a fully functional educational center surrounded by almost 758 acres of Cross Timbers habitat with over 20 miles of hiking trails available on the Nature Center grounds and on or near the Walnut Grove National Recreation Trail.